rewiringamerica/surrogate_modeling/docs/features_upgrades.md

         * 40% reduction in ACH 50 for dwelling unit with greater than 15 ACH50
         * 30% reduction in ACH 50 for dwelling units with greater than 10 ACH50
         * 20% reduction in ACH 50 for dwelling units with greater than 7.5 ACH50

+* 15.04-15.06, 15.08: A variety of cold climate heat pumps from different OEMs, where the first three are ductless and the final one is ducted.
+See [Notion](https://www.notion.so/rewiringamerica/RAStock-upgrades-151f02cf12a4475fb45db5b899f2dcd0?pvs=4) for details.
+[Samples=2024.2]

 Note that while we have implemented the logic for heat pump dryers and induction ranges as standalone upgrades, we have chosen to not use these in training due to terrible performance on predicting these tiny savings values, particularly compared to the good performance of the benchmark on these low variance end uses.